na-na-hi/renget/archive/sfbf5.md

 >Can you imagine if Shara followed you back to the Old World by burrowing and effectively living under your house?

-\>"i should go out to get groceries soon"
+%darkgreen%\>"i should go out to get groceries soon"
 \>"GeT MoRe SpicY CoRnChipSss"
-\>"oh right we're all out, wait what?"
+\>"oh right we're all out, wait what?"%%

-\>have some fellow hunters over hanging out at your place
+%darkgreen%\>have some fellow hunters over hanging out at your place
 \>every once in a while the floor rumbles
 \>"Anon, you got a diablos under your house or something?
 Haha!"
 \>"Yeah, haha...
 I don't know what it is, I'll have to check it out later."